Russian Designer Drug Eat Junkies: Krokodil Rotting Flesh

-The landscape of drug trafficking and abuse is shifting noticeably as new and even more dangerous drugs are introduced to the community.
+The landscape of drug trafficking and abuse is shifting noticeably as new and even more dangerous drugs, like the Krokodil rotting flesh drug, are introduced to the community.
 Substitute concoctions called designer drugs are cheap alternatives to conventional illicit substances and are often created in an attempt to avoid brushes with the law.
 These alternatives are, however, riskier and often more destructive than their illegal counterparts.
 The new designer drug krokodil is emerging as a cheap heroin substitute and accounts for half of recent drug-related fatalities in Russia.
 It is becoming increasingly popular and whether or not it makes its way to the U.S. is open to speculation.

-Irina Pavlova, a recovering krokodil addict, was so dependent on the drug that when she wasn’t shooting, she was already cooking another fresh concoction of krokodil.
+Irina Pavlova, a recovering Krokodil rotting flesh drug addict, was so dependent on the drug that when she wasn’t shooting, she was already cooking another fresh concoction of the Krokodil rotting flesh drug.
 Like many drugs even noticeable physical damage, mental devastation, and death aren't enough for krokodil users to stop.
 Pavlova is very fortunate to escape this flesh eating drug; since she was checked into rehab she has remained clean for two years.

 Since this outbreak in Russia the Drug Enforcement Administration (DEA), is now watching diligently to try and deter it from entering America.
 "We're looking at it overseas, but we have not seen it yet in the U.S.," Rusty Payne stated, DEA spokesman.
 "But we would not be surprised when that day comes."